Hywie/digital-coupon/docs/features/barcode-scanning.md

 1. Barcode Processing

-   - Detect barcodes in uploaded images
+   - Real-time barcode detection using device camera
    - Support common Nectar coupon barcode formats
    - Extract barcode data accurately
-   - Store barcode information securely
+   - Store barcode data in a format that can be reconstructed later for in-store scanning

 2. Error Handling
    - Detect and report unreadable barcodes